Postgraduate Diploma in Music Performance

 If you are offered letter of admission or waiting list letter you must remember to reply ''Yes'' or ''No'' in SøknadsWeb within the mentioned deadline.
 Information regarding deadline is shared in the admission letter/waiting list letter.

-Students from outside of the European Economic Area (EEA) and Switzerland who start their studies in autumn 2024 are required to pay tuition fees at the University of Stavanger.
-For more information regarding the tuition fee, please see here.
+Students with citizenship from a country outside of the EU/EEA and Switzerland are required to pay tuition fees at the University of Stavanger.

 1. Scope and basis for the regulations